OSAlt/legacy-secret-santa/README.md

       - Bill <Bill@somedomain.net>
       - Sharon <Sharon@hi.org>

-    # Warning -- if you mess this up you could get an infinite loop
-    DONT-PAIR:
-      - Chad, Jen    # Chad and Jen are married
-      - Chad, Bill   # Chad and Bill are best friends
-      - Bill, Sharon

     # From address should be the organizer in case participants have any questions
     FROM: You <you@gmail.net>